paranietharan/paranietharan/README.md

 # Hello, World! 👋

-I'm Paranietharan, an AI enthusiast and passionate software developer with expertise in Spring Boot and React.js.
+I'm Paranietharan, passionate software developer with Spring Boot and React.js.

 ## About Me 🧠